updated on 06 April 2021

 While I was upset and angry to hear this comment, I am aware that I’m not the only one who will have experienced prejudice or been made to feel that they must hide their authentic self in order to “get ahead” in the profession.

-There have been a number of Black Asian and Minority Ethnic (BAME) junior lawyers who have been told to change their names because they “don’t sound British enough”.
+There have been a number of junior lawyers from a range of diverse ethnic heritages and backgrounds who have been told to change their names because they “don’t sound British enough".

 Dyslexic solicitors and barristers might have been told things like “you can’t be a lawyer if you can’t read”.

 And people with autism often have their social skills unfairly called into question - I’ve even had someone tell me that autism just means “you can’t behave yourself”.

 Even though we have moved away from the archaic notion that a lawyer is a white, heterosexual privately educated male, some of the old prejudices remain.

 As humans we have an innate desire to be accepted and valued by others.
 So, when we are made to feel like we must change something about ourselves just to fit in, we feel ostracised and isolated.

 With the second national lockdown now in effect, it is worth using this time to take stock of who we are and what we want out of work and life.
 This is the best time to be proud of and become secure in our own identity.